 It’s common – but it’s not inevitable.
 And in most cases, it can significantly improve.
 Understanding urge incontinence vs stress incontinence is the first step toward choosing the right treatment and getting control of your bladder again.

-If you’re experiencing leaking or pelvic floor symptoms, these may also help:
+If you’re experiencing leaking or pelvic floor symptoms, you may find this article useful:

-• Why Am I Leaking After Baby – Even Months (or Years) Later?
-Read our blog here
+Why Am I Leaking After Baby – Even Months (or Years) Later?

 If you’re experiencing bladder leakage or would like help understanding urge incontinence vs stress incontinence, our Wellington pelvic health physiotherapists are here to help.
-For more info OR to book, click here.
+Book your pelvic health assessment today.